Xiaoxi1185/Steam-Auto-Free-License-Remover-Auto-Start/README.md

 1. Automatic startup
 2. Automatically skip if deletion fails
 Added success/failure count statistics
-4. Wait 5 秒之前 and automatically refresh the page when there is no game
+4. Wait 5 seconds and automatically refresh the page when there is no game
 5. Real-time display of success/failure
 counts More accurate progress percentage calculation Display summary statistics at the end